GPlates/GPlates/doc-python-api/pygplates_foundations.rst

 ...where :math:`P_{A}` is the anchor plate.

-In *pygplates*, the relative total rotation can be obtained from :meth:`pygplates.RotationModel.get_rotation` as:
+In pyGPlates, the relative total rotation can be obtained from :meth:`pygplates.RotationModel.get_rotation` as:
 ::

   rotation_model = pygplates.RotationModel(...)